 Reading an article about fog computing, it led to a discussion amongst our technical team about what this ‘new’ technology is.
 According to the article it means localising some functionality and resources that need a higher bandwidth than the cloud can offer, in order to maintain high performance levels.
-So some devices, and storage is put at a client level like in the past.
+So some devices, and storage, are put at a client level like in the past.

 Compare that to a definition of hybrid cloud – a cloud environment in which an organisation provides and manages some resources in-house (localising it) and others provided externally in the cloud.